 What Happens Upon Filing Chapter 7?

 The automatic stay is a feature of bankruptcy law that goes into effect immediately upon filing a petition.
-The automatic stay forces creditors to stop all collection actions (like foreclosures, repossessions, garnishments, and evictions) against the debtor, so that collection and distribution of assets can occur according to a fair and orderly method as specified in the Bankruptcy Code, rather than according to the whims of the creditors.
-People can stop foreclosure and stop car repossession by filing Chapter 7, giving them time to review their best options with a qualified attorney.
+This forces creditors to stop all collection actions (like foreclosures, repossessions, garnishments, and evictions) against the debtor.
+During this process, the collection and distribution of assets can occur according to a fair and orderly method as specified in the Bankruptcy Code.
+Above all, filing Chapter 7 will give you the time to review your best options with a qualified attorney.

 Individual debtors are entitled to keep certain assets free from the claims of creditors, under federal or state exemption laws.
-Typical exemptions are the homestead exemption (equity in the debtor’s personal residence), cash value of insurance policies, household goods and furnishings, clothing, wages, and tools used in the debtor’s job.
-The amount of the exemption depends on whether federal or state exemptions are available and/or used.
+Typical exemptions are the homestead exemption (equity in personal residence), cash value of insurance policies, household furnishings, clothing, and wages.
+Tools used in the debtor’s job are also protected.
+The amount of the exemption depends on whether federal or state exemptions are available and or used.

 Certain types of property are exempt, however, which means that the debtor can keep them.
 Exempt property can include:

 - The equity in your home up to about $25,150 per person filing.